alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 And also, how one can use the {fmt} library also with C++17, instead of the currently bleeding edge C++23 `std::print`.
 Perhaps also mention that the {fmt} library, but not the adoption in the C++ standard library, supports colored output via ANSI escapes.
 I believe that that is of interest to students: they often ask how to do colors.

-And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, which it should have so that a student also in portable C++ can write a little program that asks for his or her name, and that uses it in a personalized greeting, also in Windows &mdash; the natural “Hello, world!”
+And in the area of mentioning problems and not shoving them under the nearest carpet: mentioning that C++ as of C++23 still lacks portable Unicode *console input* functionality, which it should have so that a student also in portable C++ can write a little program that asks for his or her name, and that displays it correctly in a personalized greeting &mdash; the natural “Hello, world!”
 2 program.

 Nitpick 1: for deduced return type *notation* I prefer to specify that explicitly, like `auto foo() -> auto { …`, instead of implicitly like `auto foo() { …` as in the book’s example.
 I’m not entirely sure but I think the explicit deduced return type notation, my preferred notation, was introduced in C++14.
 It was not valid in C++11.